 The FDA designated MDMAAP as a ‘breakthrough therapy’ in 2017.
 Its decision came on the back of MAPS’ positive Phase 2 study results of the same year.
 In that Phase 2 study 68% of the 100+ participants no longer met clinical diagnosis for PTSD at twelve month follow-up from last MDMA-guided session.
 Research into MDMAAP’s mechanism of action shows that MDMA is able to recast activity in the prefrontal cortex (where logical thinking takes place), the hippocampus (where memory is processed into long-term storage), and the amygdala (where fear is processed).
 There have been no reported MDMA drug dependency issues from study participants.

-May MDMA prove to be the penicillin of the soul.
+Make MDMA a medicine and may it prove to be the penicillin of the soul.

 - Investigator’s Brochure: MDMA.
 Multidisciplinary Association for Psychedelic Studies.
 2018.